 Trogir is a beautiful medieval town situated just off the mainland north of Split – it’s connected to the mainland and the island of Ciovo by a bridge.
 The town is steeped in history which dates back to the Illyrians, Greeks and Romans who all had a hand in building the town.
-Today Trogir Old Town is an Unesco world heritage centre and is a fantastic place to visit.
+Today Trogir Old Town is an UNESCO world heritage centre and is a fantastic place to visit.
 A flavour of Trogir old town is captured in this super video, plus you can take an interactive 360-degree tour, both produced by the town’s tourist authority.